awesome-spectral-indices/spyndex/docs/started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Spectral Indices from the Awesome Spectral Indices list can be accessed through
-`spyndex.indices`.
-This is a `dictionary` where each one of the indices in the list
+:code:`spyndex.indices`.
+This is a :code:`dictionary` where each one of the indices in the
-can be accessed as well as their `attributes <https://github.com/davemlz/awesome-ee-spectral-indices#attributes>`_:
+list can be accessed as well as their `attributes <https://github.com/davemlz/awesome-ee-spectral-indices#attributes>`_:

 .. code-block:: python